-Evidence points to Iranian hand in oil attack, says Saudi alliance, as prices soar
+Evidence points to Iran involvement in attack, says Saudi alliance, as oil prices soar

 U.S. allies in Europe oppose Trump’s strategy, arguing that it provides no clear mechanism to defuse tensions, creating a risk that the foes could stumble into war.

-Trump has said his goal is to force Iran to negotiate a tougher agreement and has left open the possibility of talks with President Hassan Rouhani at an upcoming U.N. meeting.
+Trump has said his goal is to force Iran to negotiate a tougher agreement and has left open the possibility of talks with Rouhani at an upcoming U.N. meeting.
 Iran says there can be no talks until Washington lifts sanctions.
-Its foreign ministry said on Monday Rouhani would not meet Trump.

 Officials in big energy-exporting countries were eager to assert that global markets could cope with the Saudi outage.